CraigPredatsch/IoT-ESP8266-WiFi-Motor-Control/README.md

 A video of this project can be seen at the following link: https://drive.google.com/open?id=0BzlL2mOr29jDYy04a3BlaHcwemc

+By following the attached link, you will see the motor be driven forward, stopped, and driven in reverse through a web browser at first on a computer and then on a cell phone.

 ## Hardware

 * NodeMCU 1.0 (ESP8266 development board)